-In Short: executive director of the space, cyber, and telecom law program at Nebraska Law, lawyer with a background in cyber law (crime, security, policy) and recent focus into national security and space issues, research development is my jam, two wonderful humans call me mom, reader of fantasy, scifi, romance, and graphic novels, tv lover, married to a concert and event caterer who has cooked for Paul McCartney, but I was more excited about Cher (and maybe Bruno Mars), not sorry about the name drops.
+In Short: executive director of the space, cyber, and telecom law program at Nebraska Law, lawyer with a background in cyber law (crime, security, policy) and current focus into national security and space issues, research development is my jam, two wonderful humans call me mom, reader of fantasy, scifi, and graphic novels, married to a concert and event caterer who has cooked for Paul McCartney, but I was more excited about Cher (and maybe Bruno Mars), not sorry about the name drops.